G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/VPC.md

         </big></big></b>
     </summary>

-В настоящее время Amazon VPC поддерживает пять (5) диапазонов IP-адресов, один (1) первичный и четыре (4) вторичных для IPv4.
+Amazon VPC currently supports five (5) IP address ranges, one (1) primary and four (4) secondary for IPv4.
-Каждый из этих диапазонов может иметь размер от / 28 (в нотации CIDR) до / 16.
+Each of these ranges can range in size from /28 (in CIDR notation) to /16.

 </details>
 <br>